jsleeio/eatcore/README.md

 Some hypervisors try to compress or deduplicate memory.
 An attempt could be made to defeat such mechanisms by filling pages with random garbage instead of a simple `bzero`.

+## License

+Copyright 2017 SiteMinder.

+This software is released under the terms of the [MIT license](https://opensource.org/licenses/MIT).